munificent/craftinginterpreters/book/representing-code.md

 </aside>

 We need to get more precise about what that grammar is then.
-Like lexical grammars in the last chapter, there is a metric ton of theory around syntactic grammars as well.
-We're going into that theory a little more than we did when scanning because it turns out to be a really useful tool through much of the interpreter.
-It starts by moving one level up the [Chomsky hierarchy][]...
+Like lexical grammars in the last chapter, there is a long ton of theory around syntactic grammars.
+We're going into that theory a little more than we did when scanning because it turns out to be a useful tool throughout much of the interpreter.
+We start by moving one level up the [Chomsky hierarchy][]...

 [chomsky hierarchy]: https://en.wikipedia.org/wiki/Chomsky_hierarchy